Abhiek187/emergency-response-drone/3_integration_testing/README.md

 on the interface.

 #### Battery
-This catagory is used to find the battery level of the device in use and then displays the percentage value on the user interface.
+This category is used to find the battery level of the device in use and then displays the percentage value on the user interface.

 #### Sensors